mail4batel/ecommerce-django-react/commands.md

 #to do after the build happens to see the website--
 docker pull mail4batel/app-frontend
 docker run -p 8081:80 mail4batel/app-frontend
-in browser open localhost:8081
+(to stop the command in the terminal - ctrl+c) then-- in browser open localhost:8081